gegelati/gegelati-tutorial/docs/_pages/index.md

 ### C++ Environment:
 This tutorial requires a C++ development environment compatible with the C++17 standard.
-Compatibility of this tutorial was tested with MS Visual Studio Community Edition (MSVC) 2022, and GCC v9.
+Compatibility of this tutorial was tested with <span style="font-variant: small-caps;">Gegelati</span> v2.0.0, MS Visual Studio Community Edition (MSVC) 2022, and GCC v13.

 ### Bash environment
 Some scripts embedded in the given files of this tutorial require the availability of a bash environment.